TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PP1 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PP1 is: 'Co-segregation with disease in multiple affected family members.'
-There is no segregation evidence provided for this variant.
+According to standard ACMG guidelines, the rule for PP1 is: "Co-segregation with disease in multiple affected family members."
+The evidence for this variant shows: no segregation data available.
 Therefore, this criterion is not applied.

 PP2